dibertz/northgard-camera-move/README.md

 2. Select C# Godot: Select Project.

-<h3>Init Projetc:</h2>
+<h3>Start Project:</h2>

 1. Run Godot C#.
-2. Import file project JRPG Camera Move v.0.9.
+2. Import file project.godot in the folder JRPG Camera Move v.0.9.
-3. Change the Bool variable False to ➤ RPGCamera = true;
+3. Change (Player.cs) the Bool variable False to ➤ RPGCamera = true;
+4. Save changes IDE and Godot Engine.
+5. On Godot click Build.
-4. Run the Game.
+6. Run the Game.

+<h2>Contributing</h2>
+Contributions to the development and enahancement of JRPG/RTS data is welcome.
+Please see <a href="https://github.com/dibertz/northgard-camera-move/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a> for contribution guidelines.

 <h2>FAQ:</h2>

 If you have any questions or doubts comment in the description into below.
+Do you want more features?, check it out repositories.

 Enjoy it!